 nuclei expanded during this period to become a major component of research

-in the BNL Chemistry Department.
+in the BNL Chemistry Division.
 Radiochemical techniques were

 particularly well suited to study the broad distributions in charge and mass

 encountered in high-energy interactions.
 While emphasis was on the unique